Strata Global

 What is a woven geotextile?

 Woven geotextiles are produced when single yarns are woven together in a loom.
 This yields tough and durable geo-fabrics that are used for roadways, driveways, residential streets, and highway applications.
 Although it’s less porous than other types, woven geotextiles serve long-term separation and reinforcement needs.
-Its corrosion resistance ensures durability in even adverse chemical environments.
+Its chemical resistance ensures durability in even adverse chemical environments.

 What are the functions of woven geotextiles?